 This means that there is no absolute entitlement to assistance.
 The NEC, if it decides to grant assistance, may withdraw assistance if they do not believe the case should be supported further.
-The decision of the NEC will be exercised through the director of legal services except where the NEC decides otherwise.
+The decision of the NEC will be exercised through the Head of the PCS Support Centre except where the NEC decides otherwise.

 The operation of the scheme

 1. The PCS scheme provides assistance to members and their partners/spouse who have an accident or injury (whether or not at work), develop an illness, or who are the victims of medical negligence anywhere in the United Kingdom where that accident, injury or illness is caused by someone else’s negligence.

 The PCS Scheme also extends to members’ families where the family member has an accident outside of work or is the victim of medical negligence.